elekere/elekere/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I currently work on web-based software projects, using Javascript, HTML, CSS, and relavant libraries/frameworks.
+- 🔭 I currently work on web-based software projects, using relavant languages, libraries, and frameworks.
 - 🌱 I’m presently learning more of Javascript -- intermediate/advanced level.
 - 👯 I’m looking to collaborate on opensource projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
-- ⚡ Fun fact: If I'm not doing software...
+- ⚡ Fun fact: If I'm not crafting software...
 I'm very likely getting a good sleep.
 Or helping my neighbour somewhere.
 Or musing or writing about life.
 Or reading something non-fiction.
 Or cooling off with songs that appeal to my mood.
 Or havng a healthy conversation with someone.
 Or doing statistics.